Overview

 If you are really concerned about ALL availability metrics and expect those metrics to be always healthy, i.e., metric samples are below the critical threshold limits, then you should go with this rule.

-Therefore, if you want your resource to be in UP state, then all availability metrics should be below the critical threshold limit.
+Therefore, if you want your resource to be in the UP state, then all availability metrics should be below the critical threshold limit.

 When to go for ANY Availability rule ?